linux-minidisc/linux-minidisc/README.md

 USB interface will still occasionally crash, but things work most of the time.

 Original README is [here](README).
-HiMD support should work, but since only oil barons can afford HiMD players in 2018, I have not tested it.
+HiMD support should work, but since only oil barons can afford HiMD players nowadays, I have not tested it.

 SP tracks will be transferred as PCM and encoded on the device.
 LP2/LP4 tracks must be encoded on the host into an ATRAC3 WAV file.
-Because there is no complete free ATRAC3 encoder available as of early 2018, most users should probably use ATRAC1 (but see below if you want to try your luck anyway).
+Because there is no complete free ATRAC3 encoder available as of this writing, most users should probably use ATRAC1.
+See below if you want to try your luck with an experimental encoder anyway though.

 ## Building